spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 of the cube currently visible in the image viewers, with the corresponding wavelength highlighted in the spectrum viewer.

-The slider can be grabbed to scrub through the cube.
-To choose a specific slice, enter a slice number (integer) or an approximate wavelength (in which case the nearest slice will be selected and the wavelength entry will update to the exact value of that slice).
+To choose a specific slice, enter an approximate wavelength (in which case the nearest slice will be selected and the wavelength entry will "span" to the exact value of that slice).
+The snapping behavior can be disabled in the plugin settings to allow for smooth scrubbing, in which case the closest slice will still be displayed in the cube viewer.

 The spectrum viewer also contains a tool to allow clicking and dragging in the spectrum plot to choose the currently selected slice.